 Single Purpose Reverse Mortgage

 Single-purpose reverse mortgages allow seniors to draw a lump sum amount from their equity for a singular, agreed-upon purpose.
-You can use these funds for home repairs, mortgage insurance payments, or fulfillment of property taxes.
+They can use these funds for home repairs, mortgage insurance payments, or fulfillment of property taxes.

 If borrowers use their reverse mortgage funds for an alternate purpose, they will be liable for fraud.
 Local government agencies and nonprofits back single-purpose reverse mortgages, so borrowers enjoy lower fees and interest rates.